flapjack/flapjack-diner/README.md

 Flapjack::Diner.base_uri('127.0.0.1:5000')
 ```

-Return a list of monitored entities, and their statuses:
+Return a list of monitored entities, and their statuses for all associated checks:

 ```ruby
 Flapjack::Diner.entities